IowaDave/pxt-maze/README.md

 ## How Cells of the Maze are Displayed

 Think of a cell as one spot, or "room" in the maze.
-If you were walking along a corridor in a real maze, a cell would be the part of the floor where the path turns a corner, or hits a dead end, or where it intersects with other path.
+If you were walking along a corridor in a real maze, a cell would be the part of the floor where the path turns a corner, or hits a dead end, or where it intersects with another path.
 The micro:bit displays one cell at a time.
 It shows the corridor walls at that location.
-If you try moving toward a wall, the wall with flash.
+If you try moving toward a wall, the wall will flash.
 If there is not a wall, it means you can move in that direction.

 #### The Entrance
 The first cell you see in a new maze is the entrance.
 It has a double wall on the left side, and looks like this: